Mohamed-Saqib-C/CVE/README.md

 # Common Vulnerabilities and Exposures (CVE)

-Common Vulnerabilities and Exposures (CVE) is a publicly available list of standardized identifiers for known cybersecurity vulnerabilities.
-Each CVE entry provides a unique ID, a brief description, and references to publicly available information or fixes, enabling consistent tracking and management of security flaws across software and systems.
+This repository contains a collection of Common Vulnerabilities and Exposures (CVEs) that have been assigned to me.
+These vulnerabilities represent security flaws identified in various software and systems, which have been publicly documented to help organizations address and mitigate potential threats.